PegasusResearch/pegasus/README.md

 This project is provided as is, with no warranty or support.
 It is intended to be used as a reference for other researchers and developers in the field of control and robotics.
 It may **NOT** be used for commercial purposes or military applications without the explicit consent from the project founder.

+## Documentation

+The documentation for this project is available at [https://pegasusresearch.github.io/pegasus/](https://pegasusresearch.github.io/pegasus/).

 ## Citation

 While an article for the Pegasus GNC project is not publicly available yet, if you find ``Pegasus GNC`` useful in your academic work, please cite the "second most adequate paper":